-The biggest news flash is that the steepest street in the world is no longer in Dunedin, New Zealand but is now in Harlech in Wales.
-The good news is that you can still visit the steepest street in the world in a Spaceships campervan, but it must be a campervan from our mates Spaceships UK & Europe.
-As of now, you can only visit the former steepest street in the world in Dunedin in your New Zealand Spaceships campervan.
+It meant that you could still visit the steepest street in the world in a Spaceships campervan, but it had to be done in a campervan from our mates Spaceships UK & Europe.
+Roadtrippers in New Zealand could then visit the former steepest street in the world in Dunedin in a New Zealand Spaceships campervan.
 How weird was that change?
 But fortunately it has changed again.

 The steepest street in Guinness World Book

-16 July 2019 marks the day that the Guinness World Book announced that Baldwin Street, Dunedin is no longer is the Steepest Street in the World and crowned Ffordd Pen Llech in Wales with the title.
+16 July 2019 marked the day that the Guinness World Book announced that Baldwin Street, Dunedin was no longer is the Steepest Street in the World and crowned Ffordd Pen Llech in Wales with the title.

-The technicality, Baldwin Street has a gradient of 35% while Ffordd Pen Llech has a gradient of 37.45% (measured according to the old way).
-The Guinness Book measurement is based on the highest gradient over a 10m section of road.
-There are 10 criteria set by Guinness that have to be met before a street can claim the title.
+The technicality, Baldwin Street had a gradient of 35% while Ffordd Pen Llech had a gradient of 37.45% (measured according to the old way).
+The Guinness Book measurement was based on the highest gradient over a 10m section of road.

 When you are the best at something there will always be challengers, a fact of life.
 Many steep streets in the world tried to beat Baldwin Street but no one has succeeded.
-Until now.
+Until that day in 2019.
 Unfortunately, Wales succeeded in taking the title Steepest Street In The World with a 1000-year old road, originally a rock face located in the seaside resort of Harlech (Wales).

 The two roads are not anything alike.
 Baldwin Street is straight, two-way all the way through and is heavily populated.
 The one in Harlech meanders through the town, with stretches marked one-way, and parts declared as ‘not safe for motorists.’
 Some even refer to the now Steepest Street In The World in Wales as a “sealed over goat track”.